MichaelTJones/walk/README.md

 3. Because the walkFunc is called concurrently in multiple goroutines, it needs to be careful about what it does with external data to avoid collisions.
 Results may be printed using fmt, but generally the best plan is to send results over a channel or accumulate counts using a locked mutex.

 These issues are illustrated/handled in the simple traversal programs supplied with walk.
+There is also a test file that is just the tests from filepath in the Go language's standard library.
+Walk passes these tests.